 Additional planning resources would include the National Response Framework (NRF) and the Incident Command System (ICS).
-The NRF is an ever-improving guide as to how governments within the United States respond to all types of disasters and emergencies; It is built on scalable, flexible, and adaptable concepts identified in the National Incident from the following Management System (NIMS) to align key roles and responsibilities across the Nation.
+The NRF is an ever-improving guide as to how governments within the United States respond to all types of disasters and emergencies; It is built on scalable, flexible, and adaptable concepts identified in the National Incident Management System (NIMS) to align key roles and responsibilities across the Nation.
+This toolkit utilizes concepts from the following organizations and